wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to save chatbot.](../media/save-variable.png)](../media/save-variable.png#lightbox)

-12. We will add a message under each Asset Category, giving the user information about the category they choose.
+12. We'll add a message under each Asset Category, giving the user information about the category they choose.

     Under the first conditional node (Apparel) select the **Add node** button and select **Show a message**: